Military history of Native Americans: World War I

 Thousands of Native Americans joined the military during World War I, and had a massive impact on the war, especially in forms of communication across enemy lines and territory.
-Using Native Americans to help send messages first began when leaders in the American army came upon the knowledge of how quickly and complicated Natives would speak to each other.
-Previously, the German forces were able to interpret almost every message sent by America, yet when Native American languages were used, they were so unknown by the enemy that they could not decipher them.
+Using Native Americans to help send messages first began when leaders in the American army realized how Native American languages could be used to communicate complex messages in languages that were little understood by outsiders.
+Previously, the Axis powers were able to decode many American messages, but the Indigenous languages of North America were almost impossible for Germans or other belligerents to understand.
 Many soldiers from different tribes were responsible for being code talkers.
 Below is a chart that will help the understanding of which tribe helped with code talking in which infantry.